aktos-io/kicad-tools/README.md

 This command generates following folders:

-* plot-production: Use these plots for toner transform process.
-Print from laser printer.
+* *plot-production*    : Use these plots for toner transform process.
+Preferably combine these layouts into one file to save toner transfer paper.
+Print this file from laser printer.
-* plot-drill: The drill map.
+* *plot-drill*         : The drill map.
 Print from inkjet.
-* plot-assembly: Use `*-Front.html` and `*-Back.html` for getting assembly maps.
+* *plot-assembly*      : Use `*-Front.html` and `*-Back.html` for getting assembly maps.
 Edit those html files to change `left: 1234px` value to fit your schema.